openjdk/jdk-sandbox/doc/building.md

 Windows is the only non-POSIX OS supported by the JDK, and as such, requires some extra care.
 A POSIX support layer is required to build on Windows.
-Currently, the only supported such layer is Cygwin.
-(Msys is no longer supported due to a too old bash; msys2 and the new Windows Subsystem for Linux (WSL) would likely be possible to support in a future version but that would require effort to implement.)
+Currently, the only supported such layers are Windows Subsystem for Linux (WSL) and Cygwin.
+(Msys is no longer supported due to a too old bash; msys2 would likely be possible to support in a future version but that would require effort to implement.)

 Internally in the build system, all paths are represented as Unix-style paths, e.g. `/cygdrive/c/hg/jdk9/Makefile` rather than `C:\hg\jdk9\Makefile`.
 This